-Should you wish to organise some additional training, perhaps you have very limited sailing experience, however, would still like to do a self-sail trip, your boat briefer can accompany you for some additional training for the first few hours of your charter.
+Should you wish to organise some additional training, perhaps you have very limited sailing experience, however, would still like to do a self-sail trip, your boat briefer can accompany you for the first few hours of your charter.

 Additional training is $70 per hour – between 1 and 3 hours

 Take the pressure off with a sail guided holiday.
 Whether you're a novice wanting to cruise around the Whitsunday Islands or an expert looking for a chance to relax, having a sail guide on board allows you to enjoy as much or as little sailing as you want.

 Our sail guide will be happy to sail, motor and anchor the vessel for you while on your charter holiday.
 All of our sail guides are qualified and highly experienced.
 They will be able to recommend anchorages and assist and provide a wealth of local knowledge all while showing you as little or as much as you would like to know about sailing.

 You, the skipper, and your crew will still have full responsibility for the vessel, it's inventory and all it's fittings, so it is important to assist the Sail Guide as needed.

 You pay a nightly rate on top of your boat charter, so you have absolute flexibility to choose the days that suit you.
 All you need to do is provide your sail guide with a separate cabin to sleep in and food and drink for each day of your charter.